-I still remember, twelve years ago, trying to come up with a name for my own website.
+I still remember, thirteen years ago, trying to come up with a name for my own website.
 Even after I'd jotted options all over a sheet of paper, I wasn't sure that any were a perfect fit.
-I went with "Aliventures" in the end ... and while I'm still not 100% sold on it, it's worked out fine for me and I can't imagine changing it now.
+I went with "Aliventures" in the end.
+It's worked out fine for me and I can't imagine changing it now.